 These are important points in the market because that’s where most traders will place their stop loss.

 Because if price trades beyond it, it will invalidate their trading setup as they know they are wrong on their trade.
-But, the problem with placing your stop loss near these levels is, it gets triggered easily by smart money
+But, the problem with placing your stop loss near these levels is that it gets triggered easily by smart money

-Smart Money paid to collect VOLUME (where Liquidity is found).
-He only targets places with higher Volumes are and he collects them.
+Smart Money is paid to collect VOLUME (where Liquidity is found).
+He only targets places with higher Volumes and he collects them.

 How do they do?

-The spikes in one direction or the other hitting the stop losses of either sellers or buyers
+The spikes in one direction or the other hit the stop losses of either sellers or buyers

 Protection against greed

 Greed is perhaps more basic.
 When it is responsible for a loss it is a loss of already realized profits